inf112-v21/The-Downward-Spiral/README.md

 To start a server you can simply click the `host` button or if the menu for some reasons don't work simply hit the button `s`.
 If you want to play on the same computer as the server is running as you need to enable multiple instances of main.
+The game window will close when you use this option, and server will continue in the terminal.

 in intellij you can do this by going to `Run -> Edit Configuration -> Modify options` Click the first option `Allow multiple instances`.